OCA/vertical-education/education_attendance/README.rst

 This module provide attendance for Education Management System over Odoo.

+Features includes managing:

-Features includes managing Attendance Sheets and Attendance Registers.
+* Attendance Sheets and Attendance Registers.

-Attendance Sheet can register Attendance Lines for each student on a session.
+* Attendance Sheet can register Attendance Lines for each student on a session.

-Attendance Register can group several Attendance Sheets for same batch.
+* Attendance Register can group several Attendance Sheets for same batch.

 Usage
 =====